The Historical Construction of Body Norms

 • persistent discomfort with nudity

-• association of the body with moral meaning
+• symbolic interpretation of the body

-• resistance to non-sexual body visibility
+• resistance to non-sexual visibility

 8. Implications for Public Discourse